Spring Cleaning For Your Finances

 - Sale-leaseback – This is an alternative financial solution for homeowners.
 Instead of a loan, a sale-leaseback is when a customer sells their house but continues to live there as a renter.
 The customer is able to convert their equity into cash from the sale, and receive a lease, giving them time and money to figure out their next steps.

 If you are looking to get your finances back on track but are tired of getting disqualified by banks and lenders for traditional methods of financing, a sale-leaseback may be the solution for you.
 Spring is the time to start cleaning out your finances and making room for a fresh start to your budget and funds.
-If you’re in need of financial solutions, EasyKnock offers sale-leasebacks that can be customized to help you reach your goals.
+If you’re in need of alternative financial solutions, contact a financial advisor so you can explore your options to plan your future and reach your financial goals.

 If you’re looking for options to do some spring cleaning on your finances, there are may options for you to set you on the right track for a brighter financial future.
 If you are still unsure of options to clean up your finances after reading this article, consult a financial advisor to discuss your options.